openharmony/docs/docs-en/subsystems/development-guidelines-on-previewing.md

 ## How to Develop<a name="section34171333656"></a>

-1. Perform step 1 through step 4 provided in  [Development Guidelines on Photographing](development-guidelines-on-photographing.md).
+1. Perform step 1 through step 4 described in development guidelines on photographing.
 2. Set the preview area.

     ```